xinformatics/genn_adex/userproject/MBody_userdef_project/README.txt

   generate_run 1 100 1000 20 100 0.0025 outname MBody_userdef REUSE=1

-  using REUSE=1, we use the preiviously stored synaptic connecting.
+  using REUSE=1, we use the previously stored synaptic connections.
 This is helpful when we want to do a comparative study as this will keep the model structure fixed and same connectivity throughout.

 Such a command would generate a locust olfaction model with 100 antennal lobe neurons, 1000 mushroom body Kenyon cells, 20 lateral